blogtutor/code-snippets/shell-commands.md

 ```
 find . -type f -name '*.webp' -delete
 ```
-_Find files that don't have expected extensions - useful when searching in /uploads/ folder especially_
+_Find files that don't have expected extensions - useful when searching for non-image files in /uploads/20*_:
 ```
 find 2* -type f -not -name '*.jpg' -not -name '*.jpeg' -not -name '*.webp' -not -name '*.png'
 ```
-_Delete a folder with stuff in it.
-CAREFUL: There is no confirmation and no undo!_
+_Delete a folder with stuff in it, including all subfolders.
+CAREFUL: There is no confirmation and no undo!!_
 ```
 rm -rf foldername
 ```